Maddiefyfe/reference-website/README.md

 }

-20. What is the difference between display: flex and display: grid?
+  <b> 20.
+What is the difference between display: flex and display: grid?</b>

 Display: flex is one-dimensional and display: grid is two-dimensional, meaning flexbox can design either in rows OR columns, whereas a grid layout can design rows AND columns.

-21. What sub-property do we use to divide elements in CSS Grid properties?
+  <b> 21.
+What sub-property do we use to divide elements in CSS Grid properties?</b>

 The sub-properties we use to divide elements is grid-template-columns and grid-template-rows.

-22. What unit do we use to fractionally divide the element width in CSS Grid property and what are others unit we can use alternatively?
-(Write a code example)
+<b> 22.
+What unit do we use to fractionally divide the element width in CSS Grid property and what are others unit we can use alternatively?
+(Write a code example)</b>

 The fr unit is used to fractionally divide elements in the CSS Grid property.
 We can also use px to specify the size of an element in pixels.